mariusmuntoiu/minikube-ansible-todo-app/README.md

 The application consists of two main components:

-**Redis** - An in-memory data structure store, used as a database, cache, and message broker.
+**Redis** - An in-memory data structure store, used as a database, cache, and message broker.<br />

-**Todo-app** - A web application to manage todos which communicates with Redis for data storage.
+**Todo-app** - A web application to manage todos which communicates with Redis for data storage.<br />